sileod/tasksource/README.md

 # tasksource, 400+ dataset preprocessings with semantic dataset annotations for frictionless extreme multitask learning and evaluation

 Huggingface Datasets is a great library, but it lacks standardization, and datasets require different preprocessings to be used interchangeably.
-`tasksource` is a collection of task preprocessings, facilitating multi-task learning and reproducibility.
+`tasksource` is a collection of task harmonization preprocessings, facilitating multi-task learning at scale and reproducibility.

 ```python
 import tasksource